My finances, my projects, my life

 • register the company in the Trade and Companies Register (RCS) on the Luxembourg Business Register portal;

-A useful tip you will need a LuxTrust product to identify yourself on Government sites and carry out the formalities.
+Useful info: you will need a LuxTrust product to identify yourself on Government sites and carry out the formalities.

 Now you will have a clearer idea of the characteristics of the SARL-S, especially the ways it differs from a classic SARL.
-For more information, contact the Chamber of Commerce’s House Of Entrepreneurship or consult the Luxembourg government’s administrative portal: Guichet.lu.
+For more information, contact the Chamber of Commerce’s House of Entrepreneurship or consult the Luxembourg government’s administrative portal: guichet.lu.

 Lastly, remember that starting a business is not a decision to be taken lightly and requires preparation.
 It is essential to choose your legal status carefully, taking into account the nature of your business activity, your financial needs and the degree of independence desired.
 Your choices will determine your obligations and influence the day-to-day management of your company.

-You might also be interested in our article: Starting a company: limited liability company, or sole proprietorship
+You might also be interested in our article: Starting a company: limited liability company, or sole proprietorship?

 1 The corporate object of the SARL-S must fall within the scope of the Law of 2 September 2011, as amended.